bartificer/programming-by-stealth/docs/pbs24.md

 The sample files used in this instalment, as well as some needed libraries, can be [downloaded as a ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2016/10/pbs24.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs24.zip).
 The examples assume you’ll save the files within the zip in a folder named `pbs24` in the document root of your local web server.

-# Matching Postcast Episode 461
+# Matching Podcast Episode 461

 Listen Along: Chit Chat Accross the Pond Episode 461